Textile Photo Art by Jeffrey Trespel

 It is not known which card faced him as he began recounting for Hanne his adventure: the train ride to Siena, the monastery hotel, the meeting with the old woman, and finally the deck he'd brought home with him.
 This last, however, received only the barest mention, possibly out of fear of boring her.
 The details of his acquisition he saved for Lemaire, in a letter dated November 17, 1961, the day after his letter to Hanne.
 There he described the deck and asked for Lemaire's opinion about its age and value (Lemaire a respected appraiser as well as collector).
 He also included, though reluctantly, a single card to aid Lemaire in his appraisal.
 He chose a court card—the King of Clubs—to provide the most representative example of printing and design features and sent it to his friend through special insured mail.

 The same day he also sent off a brief note to Niels Maes, then living in Antwerp, mentioning his trip only in passing, the real purpose to let Maes know he was back and prepared to return to work.
 His letters to Maes often have a businesslike reserve beneath the chummy in-jokes and bonhomie, unsurprising when one considers he was employed by Maes's father.
 It was Maes, in fact, who had years earlier arranged for Anselmus' work proofreading legal documents for his father's law office, and while it would probably be overstating matters to claim Maes was motivated solely by guilt, it seems likely the incident which resulted in Anselmus's physical condition played a role at least in Maes's decision to help his friend.
 That incident had created between Anselmus and Maes both a distance and a secret bond, neither of which could be changed over time or equaled in any relationship the two might have with another.
 And while Anselmus might, out of pride or shame, have preferred to refuse his friend's offer, at that time and place there were few options for a man confined to a wheelchair.
-Besides, as things had turned out, the work suited him perfectly: it allowed him more time with his collection than would have been the case had he been forced to report to an office every day, and made it possible—if only barely—to survive from month to month (the meager inheritance left to him by his father was nearly gone, having gradually transformed itself into the collection that filled his drawers).
+Besides, as things had turned out, the work suited him perfectly: it allowed him more time with his collection than would have been the case had he been forced to report to an office every day, and made it possible—if only barely—to survive from month to month (the meager inheritance left to him by his father was nearly gone, having gradually transformed itself into the collection filling his drawers).

 A week after writing to Maes, new work was delivered to his door by the usual boy from the courier service—weasel-faced; poorly cropped hair—who, as always, handed the package over wordlessly, as aloof as if there for the first time.
 Anselmus ripped the stack of documents from its wrapping, set it on the desk, and returned to his preoccupation, also on the desk before him.
 The Siena acquisition.
 He couldn't decide what to do about it, in particular the dog-eared corner.
 Restoration was a possibility, but it meant, obviously, alteration, and there were many collectors (Anselmus included) who refused to purchase restored decks.
 There was, among purists at least, a perceived loss of authenticity, as if the item were no longer any better than a replica.
 One could, after all, never be sure just how far the restorer had gone, how much was original and how much now a sort of forgery.
 Yet to leave the card as it was...